cnk-cnk/SQL-Case-Study-Human-Resources/README.md

 # SQL Case Study: Human Resources
   Take a look at the PDF file to have a presentation summary of the data analysis task.

-## Data Analysis step to solve the business challenge task
+## Data Analysis process to solve the business task challenge
 - ASK
 - Prepare
 - Process